AuroraMaster/react-native-ohos-library/en/react-native-user-agent.md

 Method 1 (recommended): Use the HAR file.

-> [!TIP] The HAR file is stored in the harmony directory in the installation path of the third-party library.
+> [!TIP] The HAR package is located in the `harmony` folder under the third-party library installation path.

-Open entry/oh-package.json5 file and add the following dependencies:
+Open `entry/oh-package.json5` file and add the following dependencies:

+- 0.72

 ```json
 "dependencies": {